-Hot Fudge is a thick chocolate sauce that’s served warm, over ice cream to make a hot fudge sundae, then topped with nuts, whipped cream or a maraschino cherry.
+Hot Fudge is a thick chocolate sauce that’s served warm over ice cream to make a hot fudge sundae, then topped with nuts, whipped cream and a maraschino cherry.
 You could really top it on a variety of different dessert recipes.
-You can buy it in a can at the store, but nothing compares to this simple homemade recipe for hot fudge sauce.
+You can buy it in a can at the store, but nothing compares to this simple homemade hot fudge recipe.

-This recipe starts by chopping semi-sweet chocolate.
-I use 12 oz (2.5 boxes) of semi-sweet Baker’s chocolate, or Trader Joes Pound Plus bars.
+- I use 12 oz (2.5 boxes) of semi-sweet Baker’s chocolate, or Trader Joes Pound Plus bars.
 Any high quality chocolate, like Ghirardelli chocolate chips, will also work!

-Sift the cocoa powder into the melted chocolate mixture and stir to combine.
-The chocolate mixture will be pretty thick.
+Add Cocoa Powder: Pour the cocoa powder into the melted chocolate mixture and stir to combine.
+The mixture will be thick.

-Next, add the sugar, light corn syrup, heavy cream, salt and water to a saucepan.
+Heat Ingredients: Combine sugar, light corn syrup, heavy cream, salt and water to a saucepan and stir well.
 Bring to a simmer and cook for 3-4 minutes, stirring well.
 Remove from heat and stir in butter and vanilla.

 Hot Fudge Sauce